 The University of California has eight major campuses: Berkeley, Davis, Irvine, Los Angeles, Riverside, San Diego, Santa Barbara, and Santa Cruz.
+A ninth campus in San Francisco offers graduate and professional programs in the Health Sciences.
+The University's tenth campus, UC Merced, is expected to open in 2004, and will operate on the semester system.
 With the exception of Berkeley, these campuses are on a quarter-unit basis.
 When converting semester units to quarter units, the number of semester units should be divided by two-thirds.
 When converting from quarter units to semester units, the number of quarter units should be multiplied by two-thirds.